About My Practice

-My work is about helping you understand and directly work with the emotional and nervous system patterns that are shaping your life now.
+My work focuses on identifying and working with the emotional and nervous system patterns that continue to shape your current experience.

 Welcome to change

-My work is about helping you see what is actually happening in your emotional system in real time, not just talking about it, but noticing how it operates and learning to work with it differently.
+My work is about helping you see what is actually happening in your emotional system in real time.
+Not just talking about your life, but noticing how your emotions operate and learning how to respond to them differently.

 How I Work